 Do you have questions about current immunization requirements?
 Why are there so many immunizations for children today?
 Learn what you can do to promote and support immunizations for children and staff in early care and education (child care) programs.

 The PA Chapter, American Academy of Pediatrics - ECELS (PA AAP/ECELS), PA Department of Human Services/Office of Child Development and Early Learning (OCDEL), PA Department of Health and a pediatrician with expertise in vaccine preventable diseases presented a webinar in January 2020 to address common questions and immunization requirements.
-Click here for the webinar recording.
+Click here for webinar details.
+To directly access the webinar recording click here.
 Click on the link for the PA Department of Health Immunization Tool shared in the webinar.
 The online evaluation form can be accessed here.

 - Libby Ungvary, ECELS Director